karimnaaji/live-glsl/README.md

 ![](images/screenshot3.png)

-GUI elements use a specific syntax and should be placed before the uniform statements.
+GUI elements allows to control shader uniform inputs.
+They use a specific syntax and should be placed right before the uniform statement they are associated with.

 The following GUI elements are supported:

 - `slider1`